Your Right to Remain Silent. Keep Thy Mouth Shut.

 "Listen to me."
 "Don't interrupt me."
 "Excuse me, I have the floor."
 "Hey, let me finish my sentence!"
 "Hear me out." .............

 I get it.
 Do you?
-Aside from breathing, humans do nothing more frequently and continually than talk, speak.....vocally communicate.
+Aside from breathing, humans do nothing more frequently and continually than talk, speak....."using our words" to communicate.

 Our ability to speak is highly valued.
 Hell, it's necessary.
 It is doubtful we're able to imagine a life without the ability to vocalize.
 Words are magical.
 They make the world turn.
 Speaking up is the way we explain what may not be obvious to the eye.
 It is how we make ourselves clear and clean up any misconceptions, defend our actions or apologize for unintended offenses.